There are a million dog run ideas on the internet, but MegaGrass is here to help narrow it down the top 10.

 One of the most important aspects of the build is finding the perfect place for your dog run.
 Not everyone has the space to install a huge dog run, so this is an important option to consider.
 It should be a space that is safe and comfortable for your pet.

-If you have the luxury, the area should be out of the way enough to not interfere with or your book reading club, your summer bbq’s, or intimate outdoor activities.
+If you have the luxury, the area should be out of the way enough to not interfere with or your book reading club, your summer bbq’s, or other outdoor activities.
 But the area still needs to be close enough to the house for you to be able to check on your dog periodically.

-If your dog is trustworthy and you want it to be able to go in and out of the house without needing to leave a door open, you may want to place your dog run near a side door with a doggie door installed.
+If your dog is trustworthy and you want them to be able to go in and out of the house without needing to leave a door open, you may want to place your dog run near a side door with a doggie door installed.

 The space you pick should be in partial shade to allow your dog to get out of the scorching hot summer sun and should be near a water source to make rinsing down the run and filling up water bowls more convenient.